jbv2/nf-vcf2treemix/README.md

 ---

 ### Contact
-If you have questions, requests, or bugs to report, please email
+If you have questions, requests, or bugs to report, please email <judith.vballesteros@gmail.com> or <iaguilaror@gmail.com>
-<judith.vballesteros@gmail

 #### Dev Team
 Israel Aguilar-Ordonez <iaguilaror@gmail.com>